-Foreign Persons.-Payments of certain gambling winnings to a nonresident alien individual or a foreign corporation are not subject to reporting or withholding on Form W-2G or Form 5754, Statement by Person(s) Receiving Gambling Winnings, since such payments are subject to withholding under sections 1441(a) and 1442(a) and are reportable on Forms 1042 and 1042-S.
+Foreign Persons.-Payments of gambling winnings to a nonresident alien individual or a foreign corporation are not subject to reporting or withholding on Form W-2G.
+Generally, gambling winnings paid to a foreign person are subject to 30% withholding under sections 1441(a) and 1442(a) and are reportable on Forms 1042 and 1042-S. Winnings of a nonresident alien from blackjack, baccarat, craps, roulette, or big-6 wheel are not subject to the 30% withholding, but they are reportable on Form 1042-S. See the Instructions for Form 1042-S and Pub.
+515, Withholding of Tax on Nonresident Aliens and Foreign Corporations.

 State Tax Information.-If state income tax withholding is required on gambling winnings in your state, you may want to complete boxes 13 and 14 on Form W-2G.
 Copy 1 of the form may be used to provide information to the state, and Copy 2 may be used as the winner's copy for use in filing a state income tax return.
-The state identification number is assigned by the individual state.
+A state identification number is assigned by each individual state.